 Autism On the Road: 10 Tips for a Successful Summer Vacation

-Summer vacation can provide lasting family memories for everyone, but travelling with children with ASD can seem an insurmountable task for many parents.
-Getting out of the house and shaking up routines can be very stressful for both those with ASD and their parents, but I have found over the years that with careful planning, travelling with my kids is worth the effort for all of us.
+Summer vacation can provide lasting family memories for everyone, but travelling with autistic children can seem an insurmountable task for many parents.
+Getting out of the house and shaking up routines can be very stressful for both autistic children and their parents, but I have found over the years that with careful planning, travelling with my kids is worth the effort for all of us.

 The best summer vacation is one where we have our own space